If you have an edition of Windows that doesn't play DVDs, you can upgrade to an edition that does play them or install a DVD playback application.

 If you're running Windows Vista Home Basic, Enterprise or Business, or any edition of Windows XP, see

 Plug-ins and add-ons for Windows Media Player

-to buy a compatible DVD decoder or you can buy and install a compatible DVD movie player app.
+to buy a compatible DVD decoder, or you can buy and install a compatible DVD player application.